“We need to, as photographers, tell the world why they need to pay us to take their photographs.”

 - Tripod: This equipment is important for portrait photography

 - Backdrop, props, and other posing equipment

-- Types of cameras: This is one of the most vital equipments for any studio.
-You may consider using either the digital or the analogue camera, depending on the niche you are in.
+- Types of cameras: This is one of the most vital pieces of equipment for any studio.
+You may consider using either the digital or the analogue camera, depending on your niche.

 The Advantages and Disadvantages of Freelancing Photography